-7.17 Worthing contains a wide variety of pubs and bars that contribute to the town's appeal and its character.
-They provide food and refreshment for residents and for people working in and visiting the borough.
-They also provide venues for live music which, aside from its cultural benefits and its enjoyment by customers, often has a positive effect on licensing objectives.
+7.17 Adur contains a wide variety of pubs and bars, licensed for the consumption of alcohol on the premises that contribute to the area's appeal and its character.
+They provide food and refreshment for residents and for people working in and visiting the district.
+They also provide venues for live music which, aside from its cultural benefits and its enjoyment by customers, often has a positive effect on the Licensing Objectives.
 However, premises that primarily serve alcohol, with or without the provision of any ancillary playing of music, can give rise to public nuisance for residents and other businesses, particularly where there is a concentration of such premises.
 This is principally due to noise from the premises and from patrons when they leave.
 In addition pubs and bars present opportunities for crime and they can also give rise to disorder.

-- 7.18 The Licensing Act 2003 details a number of mandatory conditions where a licence authorises the supply of alcohol: these cover: a Designated Premises Supervisor for the premises who holds a Personal Licence whenever alcohol is sold, sales of alcohol to be authorised by a personal licence holder, no irresponsible alcoholic drink promotions, free tap water to be available, set measures for the sale of alcohol and age verification measures. - 7.19 The Licensing Authority regards these as the minimum required and will expect applicants to have regard to additional measures appropriate for their premises, area and character of business to demonstrate his/her promotion of the Licensing Objectives.
-If the proposals are inadequate and representation has been received the council may impose conditions as it deems appropriate or even refuse an application. - 7.20 The Licensing Authority will work closely with its partners, including Sussex Police and the borough's relevant Pubwatch groups, and will consult the recognised SIA approved organisations providing door supervisors and taxi marshals in the town centre to identify potential problems and minimise the crime, disorder and public nuisance that can sometimes be associated with public houses, nightclubs and taxi ranks. - 7.21 The Licensing Authority recognises the importance of multiple initiatives to aid public safety such as the Worthing Pubwatch Scheme, Street Pastors, Taxi Marshals, Business Improvement District (BID) and Public Spaces Protection Orders (PSPO) as well as other alcohol related anti social behaviour initiatives. - 7.22 The Licensing Authority recognises the importance of addressing concerns regarding violence against women and vulnerable persons encouraging licensed venues across the borough to help keep people safe while enjoying their leisure time.
-The Licensing Authority expects Licence holders to seek to improve the network of real time information that allows them to take proactive action to minimise the effects on crime and disorder and anti-social behaviour. - 7.23 The Licensing Authority takes a zero tolerance approach to sexual harassment and drink spiking in licensed venues and expects licence holders & DPSs to support and be active members of trade led best practice schemes to address such issues.
+- 7.18 The 2003 Act details a number of mandatory conditions relating to the supply of alcohol covering the requirement for a designated premises supervisor, door supervisors to be SIA registered, no irresponsible alcoholic drink promotions, free tap water to be available, set measures for the sale of alcohol and age verification measures. - 7.19 The Licensing Authority regards these as the minimum required and will expect applicants to have regard to additional measures appropriate for their premises, area and character of business to demonstrate his/her promotion of the Licensing Objectives.
+If the proposals are inadequate and representation has been received the Licensing Authority may impose conditions as it deems appropriate or even refuse an application. - 7.20 The Licensing Authority will work closely with its partners, including Sussex Police and any relevant Pubwatch groups, and will consult the recognised SIA approved organisations providing door supervisors to identify potential problems and minimise the crime, disorder and public nuisance that can sometimes be associated with licensed venues. - 7.21 The Licensing Authority recognises the importance of multiple initiatives to aid public safety and the importance of addressing concerns regarding violence against women and vulnerable persons.
+It will encourage licensed venues across the district to help keep people safe while enjoying their leisure time.
+The Licensing Authority expects Licence holders to seek to improve the network of real time information that allows them to take proactive action to minimise the effects on crime and disorder and anti-social behaviour. - 7.22 The Licensing Authority takes a zero tolerance approach to sexual harassment and drink spiking in licensed venues and expects licence holders & DPSs to support and be active members of trade led best practice schemes to address such issues.